-The propane tank will be located ~100 feet to the northeast of the structure.
-Utilities for the property will be buried from a pole located to the northeast of the structure.
-The septic field will be located ~40 to the east of the structure.
-A well will be located ~40 feet to the northwest of the structure.
+Utilities will be buried from a pole located to the south of the structure.
+The propane tank will be located approximately 60 feet to the south of the sturcture.
+The septic field will be located approximately 78 feet to the south southwest residence.
+A well will be located ~ 150 feet to the south of the of the structure.
 Propane tanks above ground must not have anything combustible around them (such as firewood, or wooden fencing) or above them (such as overhanging tree limbs).
 Slash pile and wood piles should be at least 30 feet from the tank.
 Maintain a 10-foot vegetation free zone around the propane tank.